odkr/pandoc-zotxt.lua/man/pandoc-zotxt.lua.md

 Cite your sources using "easy citekeys" (provided by zotxt) or "Better BibTeX Citation Keys" (provided by Better BibTeX for Zotero).
-Then tell **pandoc** to filter your document through **pandoc-zotxt.lua** while Zotero is running and before processing citations.
+Then tell **pandoc** to filter your document through **pandoc-zotxt.lua** before processing citations;
+Zotero must be running.
 That's all there is to it.

 BIBLIOGRAPHY FILES